nestordemeure/Simplers/readme.md

 A Rust implementation of the [Simple(x)](https://github.com/chrisstroemel/Simple) black-box global optimization algorithm.

 This algorithm (which should not be confused with the [simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm)) is closest to [bayesian optimization](https://en.wikipedia.org/wiki/Bayesian_optimization).
-Its strengths, compared to bayesian optimization, would be the ability to deal with a large number of sample and high dimension gracefully.
+Its strengths, compared to bayesian optimization, are the ability to deal with a large number of sample and high dimension efficiently.

 ## Usage